WycliffeAssociates/read.bibletranslationtools.org-v2/README.md

 - Translations - Each language gets a json file.
 These will be imported to application code lazily based on _consistent naming of language codes_.
 There should be an svg flag ([some ex. flags here](<[https://](https://github.com/OnTheGoSystems/SVG-flags-language-switcher)>)) of schema `code`.svg, and the `index.ts` file in the translations folder needs the bare minimum of its name and code added to the array as well.
 - Types - common or reused types.
 Other types are just next to source code as needed.
 - pwa.js - basic registration logic (separate from behavior) for SW
-- sw.js - The custom service worker.
+- sw.ts - The custom service worker.
 Name and location must be consistent as placed in Astro.config

 ### Tests